Art and Branding – The Secret Love Affair

 However, the art speaks for itself as to what quality of goods your company is producing.

-But customers aren’t the only ones that can use the dominant social media tools; companies have jumped on board carving out their online presence and connect with customers.
+But customers aren’t the only ones that can use the dominant social media tools; companies have jumped on board carving out their online presence and connecting with customers.

 Instagram averages 500 million people daily that long on to their app.